-- how does this goal increase your revenue or joy?
+- how might this goal increase your joy?

-- figure out when you want to complete the big goal, then work backwards creating milestones (with accompanying dates) along the way; this is just to give you a general idea as, ultimately, the universe has its own timetable.
+- figure out when you want to complete the big goal, then work backwards creating milestones along the way (this is just to give you a general idea as, ultimately, the universe has its own timetable).